michaeluno/Fetch-Tweets/readme.txt

 Fetches and displays tweets from twitter.com with the Twitter API.

 == Description ==
-It displays tweets anywhere you want such as in the sidebar, posts, and pages.
+It displays tweets in the sidebar, posts, and pages.
 It does not rely on JavaScript so the tweets will be displayed to visitors disabling JavaScript in their browsers.
 Not only can you show your own tweets but also the mashed up results of multiple user's timelines.

 It is easy to set up for WordPress beginners.
 It does not require you to provide authentication keys.